What a Premium Marketing Retainer Should Actually Include

 A marketing retainer should not be a vague bucket of hours.

-It should be a clear agreement about what gets handled, how decisions get made, and what the owner no longer has to manage.
+For a growing organization, it should be a clear agreement about ownership: what gets handled, how decisions get made, what leadership no longer has to coordinate, and how the work keeps moving every month.

 The Core Pieces

-That does not mean every business needs the same amount of each piece.
+That does not mean every organization needs the same amount of each piece.
 It means the retainer should include the parts that affect whether marketing actually works.

 What To Avoid

-Ten posts per month does not matter if the website does not convert.
-Ad management does not matter if follow-up is broken.
+Ten posts per month do not matter if the website does not convert.
+Ad management does not matter if the page and follow-up are weak.
 Reports do not matter if nobody explains what changes next.

 Marketing fails in the gaps.